 In most parking lot accidents when one vehicle is moving and the other is stationary, the driver of the moving vehicle is at fault.
-But parking lot accidents are often less clear-cut.
+But parking lot collisions are often less clear-cut.

-If it comes down to your word against the other driver’s, you’ll need to convince the insurance company who’s at fault for the collision.
+If it comes down to your word against the other driver’s, you’ll need to convince the insurance company who’s at fault for the crash.

 It pays to understand basic traffic rules for parking areas and how those rules apply to most accidents.
 When you can intelligently explain to an insurance adjuster why their insured is responsible for your damages, and back up your assertions with evidence, you’ll end up with a better insurance settlement.

 Here’s what you need to know about determining who’s at fault for parking lot accidents.

 Most parking lots are private property and not subject to state traffic laws.
 While that means the police won’t investigate every fender-bender, there are basic right-of-way rules that will help support your insurance claim.